yuxiang-wu/sgdsvm/svm/README.txt

    training set.
 As usual the data is randomly shuffled before producing the data files "rcv1.train.bin.gz" and "rcv1.test.bin.gz".

+ * Program "make_txt" reads these binary data files and prints their contents on the standard output following the SVMLight format.
+   Such data is suitable for LIBSVM and LIBLINEAR.
+   Use options "-vw" to produce data suitable for VW.

 4. EXAMPLE: RCV1-V2, HINGE LOSS